intel/AALSDK/valapps/readme.md

 ## Development APIs
 Because valapps uses APIs in C++11, it is a requirement to use a compiler that supports the C++11 standard (or greater).
-The only other requirement is the use the [JSONCPP](https://github.com/open-source-parsers/jsoncpp) library for parsing configuration files.
+The only other requirement is use of the [JSONCPP](https://github.com/open-source-parsers/jsoncpp) library for parsing configuration files.
 For convenience, the JSONCPP source files are included with the valapps code base under the valapp directory.
 These files are:

 * json/json.h